-Masterworks Chorus is a large choral ensemble composed of Beloit College students, faculty, staff, and members of the surrounding community.
+Beloit College Choir (formerly Masterworks Chorus) is a large choral ensemble composed of Beloit College students, faculty, staff, and members of the surrounding community.
+Community members are encouraged to join this group which meets on Monday evenings.
+More information is available from Beth Pohl, email@example.com.
 Membership is open to all students by consent of the instructor; no audition is required.

 Chamber Singers is a choral ensemble devoted to the study and performance of quality choral literature of all styles and historical periods and to the development of musicianship, choral singing, and fundamental musical skills.
 Membership is open to all students through audition.